cucumber-attic/website/apps/dynamic/views/_posts/cukenfest-london-asks-marit-van-dijk.md

 layout: post
 nav: blog
 date: 2019-02-07 01:00:00
-title: CukenFest Asks: Marit van Dijk
+title: CukenFest London Asks.
+Marit van Dijk
 author: theo
 ---

 In the build up to our annual BDD conference, CukenFest London, we've spoken to a few of our speakers about software development, BDD, and their upcoming session in April.

 Our first interview is with [Marit van Dijk](https://twitter.com/MaritvanDijk77).
-Marit is a core contributer to the Cucumber OSS and a software and test engineer at bol.com.
+Marit is a core contributer to the Cucumber OSS and a software and test engineer at [bol.com](https://bol.com).
 Marit will speak at CukenFest London on "Collaborating on Open Source".
 You can read more about her talk and others [here](http://cukenfest.cucumber.io#talks).

 > What I like about open source is that it offers the opportunity to actually help improve the tools we all use at work.